Robotic Knee Replacement Surgery

 The operation is performed either under general anaesthetic, where you are asleep throughout or under spinal anaesthetic, where you have no feeling from the waist down.
 Mr. Williams will then make an incision and remove the worn ends of the bones in the joint and replace the joint with a prosthesis.

 The prosthesis, or artificial joint, is comprised of metal and plastic parts that attach to the bones and is accurately measured to fit your knee.
-Mr. Williams only uses implants which meet the highest level of independently evaluated UK standards called ODEP 10A* implants.
+As a leader in the region, Mr. Williams will discuss the merits of using robotic assisted technology, based on NAVIO technology, to aid the planning and execution of the knee replacement.

 It should also be noted that Mr. Williams is a strong advocate of modern enhanced recovery protocols (ERAS) which includes infiltrating the operated area with local anaesthetic to improve the post operative experience.